slebed/KingShroud/docs/shrouds/kings_shroud.md

 #### Attaching the back wire cover

-Take the two pieces of filament and insert each one into the holes at the top left and right side.
-Press them into the holes as far as they will go.

 Take the wires that go to the connector and pass them through the opening in the back cover.

 Take the back cover and carefully lay it on the body.
 There is a small grooved slot at the bottom that goes behind a tab above the bottom LED holders.
-Align the two pieces of filament with their matching holes on the wire cover and press the cover closed.
+Align the two upper tabs with the matching holes in the back and snap them into place.

 Take the four M3 x 20mm screws and pass them through the front of the body.
 Attach the toolhead fan to the four screws.
 Place the entire assembly to your EVA carriage and attach it like you would any other shroud.